uchicago-dsi/climate-cabinet-tax-credit-map/docs/docs/architecture.md

 └── test/
 ```

-Detailed descriptions of each directory's contents can be found in the documentation.
+Detailed descriptions of each directory's contents can be found in the **[Datasets section](/datasets)**.

-## Database
+## Databases

-A PostgreSQL database.
+Two PostgreSQL database instances—a temporary, "large" database for caching geospatial data during pipeline processing and a "small", less expensive database to serve the final website.
 PostgreSQL was chosen as the database engine because it is free and open source with a large and active community of contributors.
 In addition, it is easy to run both locally as a Docker container and as a service on a cloud platform.
 The application installs PostgreSQL's PostGIS extension to store multipolygon geometries and run spatial queries and its trigram extension to calculate the relevance of search results.

-Two tables are defined:
+Two tables are defined in the larger database, populated with data, and then replicated to the smaller database after all geometries have been simplified to their final form.
+The table schemas are as follows:

 **`public.tax_credit_geography`**